TotenDev/node_apns/README.md

 ```

-The connexion is on-demand and will only be active when a notification needs to be sent.
+The connection is on-demand and will only be active when a notification needs to be sent.
 After a first notification, it will stay opened until it dies.
-When it dies, a new notification will trigger the re-connexion.
+When it dies, a new notification will trigger the re-connection.

 For everything to work nicely, you should register for 'error' events (push.on('error', function() {...})) to prevent the node's runloop from throwing exceptions when they occur.